About the project

 Some areas will be capped and other areas, primarily those near the pathways, will be excavated using a hydro-vac technique, and then capped.
 This technique focuses the soil removal and limits dust exposure.
 Disposal of the contaminated soil will be completed according to specific procedures that meet the applicable provincial laws.

 Phase 2 includes the following:

-- Sections of Kingsview Park will be fenced to prevent access to contaminated soil, starting on May 8, 2019.
+- May 2019: Sections of Kingsview Park have been fenced to prevent access to contaminated soil.

 - The shoreline pathway and pathways connecting to it will remain open as part of this work, as will adjacent streets.

 In 2016, a soil remediation and slope stabilization project was completed on the Rideau River shoreline in Kingsview Park to preserve the shoreline integrity.
 The work included capping contaminated soil and preserving existing vegetation.